Espoo: Religion

 Together these congregations form the Espoo Congregation Union (Finnish: Espoon seurakuntayhtymä, Swedish: Esbo kyrkliga samfällighet).

 In 2003, of the population of Espoo, 1.2 percent belonged to the Orthodox Church of Finland, 0.4 percent were Catholic and 0.2 percent were Jehovah's Witnesses.
 Members of the Evangelical Free Church of Finland, Mormons, Jews, Muslims, other Orthodox and Methodists amounted to 0.1 percent each.

 There are five Lutheran churches in Espoo (each Finnish-speaking congregation has one), including the Espoo Cathedral, the Espoonlahti Church, the Olari Church, the Tapiola Church and the Leppävaara Church.
 There are also 27 chapels of the Lutheran Church in Espoo.

 Of the Orthodox congregations in Finland, the Helsinki Orthodox Congregation is active in Espoo.
 It has the Church of the Sanctifier Herman of Alaska in Tapiola.

 Of the congregations of the Pentecostal Church of Finland, the Pentecostal Congregation of Espoo is active in Espoo.
 Individual Pentecostal congregations in Espoo include the Espoonlahti Pentecostal congregation, the Keski-Espoo near congregation, the Leppävaara Missionary chapel and Mankby bibliska församling.
 Of the congregations of the Evangelical Free Church of Finland, the Espoo free congregation is active in Espoo.

 Economy

-Economical history
+Economic history

 In addition to fields, many buildings remain of rural Espoo, such as the Punainen tupa ("red house") in Henttaa.